Skip to main content

 During the first year, through a series of specially designed theory and practice sessions, you will learn about historical and contemporary photography practices and the key theoretical frameworks used to situate them.

-You’ll be introduced to specialist photographic skills and creative methodologies in a supportive environment, to develop your curiosity and creativity.
-Throughout the course, there will be guest lectures from industry professionals, including professional photographers, artists, filmmakers, picture editors, curators, commissioners and more, giving insight into a range of photographic practices and providing a space to meet other photography students from across the programme at BA and MA levels.
+You’ll be introduced to specialist photographic skills and creative methodologies in a supportive environment, to encourage experimentation and creativity.
+Throughout the course, there will be guest lectures by industry professionals, including professional photographers, artists, filmmakers, picture editors, curators, commissioners and more, offering insight into a range of photographic practices.
+You will also meet other photography students from across the programme at both undergraduate and postgraduate levels.

 Introduction to Photojournalism and Documentary Photography (20 credits)